Jonah Heim Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.
+- The Angels' 4.24 team ERA ranks 17th across all MLB pitching staffs.

-- Anderson gets the start for the Angels, his 12th of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts in 57 2/3 innings pitched.
+- The Angels are sending Barria (2-2) out to make his fourth start of the season.
+He is 2-2 with a 2.08 ERA and 37 strikeouts through 39 2/3 innings pitched.

-- In his last appearance on Wednesday against the Chicago Cubs, the lefty tossed five innings, giving up four earned runs while surrendering five hits.
+- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while allowing three hits.

-- In 11 games this season, the 33-year-old has amassed a 5.62 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .284 to his opponents.
+- The 26-year-old has an ERA of 2.08, with 8.5 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .186 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.